devtobi/dotfiles/README.md

 3. Further customize dotfiles for your own needs

-**Info:**: With `chezmoi update` you can pull the latest changes from this repo.
+**Info:** With `chezmoi update` you can pull the latest changes from this repo.
 Keep in mind that changes you made by yourself will be overwritten.

 ### Usage